The Moroccan Wardrobe

 Yesterday was one of the most special!

-I revealed my collection to several women on a Saturday afternoon around a table of sweets and colorful drinks.
+The Moroccan Wardrobe's first collection reveal on a Saturday afternoon around a table of sweets and colorful drinks.

-It took me over a year to create different Moroccan pieces, from Gandouras to Takshitas, which seemed surreal according to my circumstances.
+It took us over a year to create different Moroccan pieces, from Gandouras to Takshitas, which seemed surreal to me according to life circumstances.

 Pure intentions and work will always lead to a fruitful path, no matter how cliché it sounds.

-Women from various generations and nationalities were curious about my creations, enjoyed a fitting session, and chose to own at least one of my exposed pieces.
+Women from various generations and nationalities were curious about our creations, enjoyed a fitting session, and chose to own at least one of the exposed pieces.

-I enjoyed talking to them and exchanging knowledge about Moroccan fashion.
+I enjoyed talking and exchanging knowledge about Moroccan fashion.

 Kmiss